eclipse-platform/eclipse.platform.ui/docs/Provisional_API_Guidelines.md

 This document sets out API guidelines for the Eclipse Project committers on how to indicate APIs that are still under development and subject to change.
 These guidelines are also useful for API clients who want to know about the state of a given API they are using.

-The development cycle for each major and minor Eclipse project release has a milestone designated as the API freeze.
+The development cycle for each major and minor Eclipse project release has a release designated as the API freeze.
 The rules for development and treatment of APIs are different for the periods before and after this point, so this document outlines guidelines for both phases of the development cycle.

 Definition of terms used in this document: